Rick Reynolds, LCSW

 A Personal Story from an Affair Recovery Survivor:

+The routine we settled into led me to believe John did not care about me or our marriage.
 It sounds like I'm blaming him, but I wasn't any better.
-I had a hard time rationally discussing anything.
-He got tired of my rants and thought that because I exaggerate about most things, I was exaggerating about the problems in our marriage.
+I had so much emotion bottled up that I had a hard time rationally discussing anything.
+John got tired of my rants and thought that because I "exaggerated most things," I was exaggerating about the problems in our marriage.

 Not too long after the affair began, I couldn't take it anymore.
-I did the hardest thing I have ever done and finally told John the truth.
+I did the hardest thing I have ever done and told John the truth.

 He reacted with emotions I had never seen from him.

-I left my husband that day and went to stay with a friend.
-Over the next week, I drank, cheated with my original affair partner and another man, and wasted away until I realized how much I missed my husband and wanted him back.
+I will never forget the moment John, with eyes full of tears, threw his wedding ring at me.
+I had never felt so low.
+I imagine he would have said the same.
+I left the house that day and went to stay with a friend.
+Over the next week, I drank, cheated with my original AP and another man, and wasted away until I realized how much I missed John and wanted him back.
 Amazingly, he still wanted me.
-After agreeing to seek counseling, I came home.
+After agreeing to seek counseling, I came back home.

 We agreed our counselor was a quack and thought we were doing well on our own.
 We carried on with business as usual.
 I mean, at first, we put forth some effort to be more loving, sexual, etc., but soon we were back to the same old routine.
 Upon reflection, I don't think I ever fully came back and, therefore, did not wholly try.